Dependencies of Norway: Bouvetøya

-Bouvetøya (Bouvet Island) is an uninhabited Subantarctic volcanic island located in the southern end of the Mid-Atlantic Ridge, either in the South Atlantic Ocean or the Southern Ocean, depending on definition.
+Bouvetøya (Bouvet Island) is an uninhabited subantarctic volcanic island located in the southern end of the Mid-Atlantic Ridge, either in the South Atlantic Ocean or the Southern Ocean, depending on definition.
 It is the most remote island in the world, approximately 2200 km south-southwest off the coast of South Africa and approximately 1700 km north of the Princess Astrid Coast of Queen Maud Land, Antarctica.
 The island has an area of 49 km2, of which 93 percent is covered by a glacier.
 The center of the island is an ice-filled crater of an inactive volcano.

 Some skerries and one smaller island, Larsøya, lie along the coast.
 Nyrøysa, created by a rock slide in the late 1950s, is the only easy place to land and is the location of a weather station.
 Landing on the island is very difficult, as it normally experiences high seas and features a steep coast.
 During the winter, it is surrounded by pack ice.
 The exclusive economic zone surrounding the island covers an area of 441163 km2.

 Peter I Island

 Peter I Island is a volcanic island located 450 km off the coast of Ellsworth Land of continental Antarctica.
 It has an area of 154 km2.
 The island is almost entirely covered by glacier, with about 95% of the surface covered by ice.
 Surrounding the island is a 40 m tall ice front and vertical cliffs.
 The long stretches of ice caps are supplemented with rock outcrops.
 Landing is only possible at three points, and only during the short period of the year in which the island is not surrounded by pack ice.
 The island is a shield volcano, although it is not known if it is still active.
 An ultra prominent peak at 1640 m elevation, it is named for Lars Christensen.
-Peter I Island is the only claim within 90°W and 150°W and is also the only claim which is not a sector.
+Peter I Island is the only claim between 90°W and 150°W and is also the only claim that is not a sector.